howsoai/howso-docs/source/user_guide/advanced_capabilities/editing_case_weighting.rst

 Notebook Recipe
 ---------------
-There following recipe will supplement the content this guide will cover:
+The following recipe will supplement the content this guide will cover:

 - `Auditing and Editing <https://github.com/howsoai/howso-engine-recipes/blob/main/4-audit_edit.ipynb>`